Call for Abstract

 - Track 1-5Recent advances in the area of food science and technology

-A drug interaction occurs when a substance changes the behaviour of a drug, causing the effects to be increased or reduced, or creating a new effect that none of the drugs could create on its own.
+Drug is a medicinal/ chemical compound that is prescribed by the professional health workers to supress or aid in treatment of a certain disease or health condition.
+Efficacy of a drug depends upon the body mass index, severity of disease or dietary consumption.
+Food and Drug interaction occurs when consumption of a certain food constituent changes the behaviour of a drug, causing the effects to be increased or reduced, or creating a new effect that none of the drugs could create on its own.
 These interactions can occur as a result of inadvertent misuse or a lack of understanding of the active ingredients in the relevant substances.
-A drug interaction is a note to the material that affects the behaviour of a medicine, i.e. the knocks are at their highest or at their lowest stage, or they trigger another knock that none of them can regulate.
 Connections between food and medications can unintentionally reduce or augment the medication's effect.

 - Track 2-1Drug Interactions with Food